 As a newcomer to Canada, you may have decided that you would like to buy a franchise.
-You have been resourceful and have researched the franchise brand, including the quality of the product or service.
+You’ve been resourceful and have researched the franchise brand, including the quality of the product or service.
 That research is critical.
-But, have you done in depth research of the franchisor?
-You have to assess the franchisor to make sure that you partner with a great franchisor.
+But, have you done in-depth research of the franchisor?
+You have to assess the franchisor to make sure that you select a great franchisor.
 Here are three important signs that identify a great franchisor.

 Three Key Signs of a Great Franchisor